 Then one day, my brother, Sameer, called me up and shared this method of cleaning silver items with me.
 I tried and phew, within minutes, without any rubbing or scrubbing, I got sparkling clean silverware.

 Since then, I always clean my silver items with this method only.
 Once, on Diwali, I forgot to clean the idols and realised only an hour before pooja.
 But with this method that was ample time.
 I quickly did the process and was free within 10 minutes.

 You require just 3 ingredients for this cleaning method.
 And these 3 things are easily available in your kitchen all the time.
-These are salt, baking soda and aluminium foil.
-It’s basically the reaction of baking soda with aluminium that gives wonderfully clean results.
-You will see that as the silver gets clean, the aluminium foil gets tarnished.
+These are salt, baking soda, and aluminum foil.
+It’s basically the reaction of baking soda with aluminum that gives wonderfully clean results.
+You will see that as the silver gets clean, the aluminum foil gets tarnished.

 - Put salt and baking soda in it.

 - Put 2 or 3 pieces of aluminium foil in it.

 - If not fully immersed, then invert the items in the same hot water.

 - Clean the narrow or pointed uncleaned parts with a toothbrush.

 - Wash with water and wipe with a dry and soft cloth.

 Recipe Card Of Clean Silver At Home